BRAND NAMES: ADRIAMYCIN, ADRIBLASTIN®, ADRIBLASTINA®, ADRIBLASTINE®, ADRIM®, ADRIMEDAC®, BIORRUB®,

 Doxorubicin is given only as an intravenous injectable.
 It is given slowly over approximately 10 minutes in an IV drip rather than as a single quick shot.
 It is very irritating to the skin so that those who work with it must wear gloves, gowns and protective goggles or masks.

 If the injection does not go intravenously and some doxorubicin leaks into the tissue surrounding the vein, an extreme reaction occurs in the tissue.
 (This can happen if multiple attempts at catheterizing the vein leave some leakage points in the vein, or if the pet chews the catheter part way out during the administration.)
 The tissue in contact with the doxorubicin will die and rot away, leaving a large unhealing wound.
 Because of the DNA-poisoning nature of doxorubicin, this wound may actually expand or may simply not heal.
 Amputation may be required.
 If the tissue exposure is treated immediately with special flushes and cortisones and special wraps, this disaster has a chance of being averted.
-In general, a well-seated IV line is a priority when doxorubicin is administered.
+A well-seated IV line averts this complication and is prioritized in doxorubicin administration.

 Acute allergic reactions (causing facial swelling, hives, vomiting, and possibly heart rhythm problems) are common enough that most patients are pretreated with diphenhydramine, a common antihistamine, to block any such reaction.